Jordan Baldwinson

-Jordan Baldwinson (born 11 October 1994) is an English professional rugby league footballer who plays as a or for the Doncaster RLFC in the RFL Championship.
+Jordan Baldwinson (born 11 October 1994) is an English professional rugby league footballer who plays as a or for Hunslet in the RFL Championship, on loan from Doncaster.

 He played for the Leeds Rhinos in the Super League.
 Baldwinson was contracted to the New Zealand Warriors in the NRL, and spent time on loan from the Warriors at the Bradford Bulls in the Super League.
 He spent a season at Featherstone Rovers in the Championship, before returning to Leeds in the top flight, whilst spending time back at Featherstone on loan in the second tier.
 Baldwinson has also played for Wakefield Trinity in the Super League, and on loan from Wakefield at the Leigh Centurions, Halifax and York in the Championship.

 Background

 Baldwinson was born in Leeds, West Yorkshire, England.
 He was brought up in Beeston, Leeds and attended Cockburn High School in Leeds.

 Career

 Leeds Rhinos

 Baldwinson made his début in 2013 against Widnes Vikings in Round 4.
 His next appearance would be in Round 19 against Huddersfield.
 At the end of the season it was announced he had signed a two-year deal with New Zealand Warriors after making only two appearances for Leeds.